 The software uses a search path to find MATLAB-related files, which are organized in directories on the hard disk.
-The default search path only includes the MATLAB directory that has been created by the installer in the applications folder.
+The default search path includes only the MATLAB directory that has been created by the installer in the applications folder.
 To see which directories are in the search path or to add new directories, select Set Path from the File menu, and use the Set Path dialog box.
-Alternatively, the command path prints the complete list of directories included in the search path.
-We attach our personal working directory to this list by typing path(path,'c:\Documents and Settings\user\My Documents\MyWork')

-on a Windows machine assuming that you are user, you are working on Hard Disk C and your personal working directory is named MyWork.
-On a UNIX or LINUX computer the command path(path,'/users/username/work')
+Alternatively, the command prints the complete list of directories in the search path.
+We add our personal working directory to this list by typing on a Windows machine assuming that you are user, you are working on Hard Disk C and your personal working directory is named MyWork.
+On a UNIX or LINUX computer the command